shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 ### 1.2 Creating Dummy Variables<br>
-For PD Model, We create dummy variables according to regulations to make the model easily understood and create credit scorecard
+For PD Model, we create dummy variables according to regulations to make the model easily understood and create credit scorecard

 #### Dependent variable